Robot Vacuum Starts Hurling Racial Slurs at Its Owner After Being Hacked

 Foul Language

-Hackers were able to gain control of camera-equipped robot vacuums around the United States — and at least one of them forced the cleaning robots to yell racist obscenities.
+Hackers were able to gain control of camera-equipped robot vacuums across the United States — and at least one of them forced the cleaning robots to yell racist obscenities.

-As ABC Australia reports, owners of Ecovacs' Deebot X2 robot vacuums from Los Angeles to El Paso, Texas told the broadcaster that their wares had exhibited strange behaviors.
+As ABC Australia reports, owners of Ecovacs’ Deebot X2 robot vacuums from Los Angeles to El Paso, Texas, told the broadcaster that their devices had exhibited strange behavior.

-But one story stuck out as particularly egregious.
-Minnesota lawyer Daniel Swenson told the ABC that he initially thought his Chinese-made robot vacuum was malfunctioning when he began to hear weird sounds coming from it.
-When he went to check out the problem on the robot's app, however, he found someone else was accessing its camera and remote control settings.
+One story stood out as particularly alarming.
+Minnesota lawyer Daniel Swenson told ABC that he initially thought his Chinese-made robot vacuum was malfunctioning when he heard unusual sounds coming from it.
+Checking the robot’s app, he discovered that someone else had gained access to its camera and remote-control functions.

-Attempting to do due diligence, Swenson reset the vacuum's password — only for it to begin zooming around and yelling the N-word repeatedly, all within earshot of one of his children.
+Swenson promptly reset the vacuum’s password, but the intruder continued to operate the device, sending it zooming around the room while repeatedly shouting the N-word — within earshot of one of his children.

-After that incident, Swenson turned the robot vacuum off and never turned it back on.
+After the incident, Swenson turned the robot vacuum off and never used it again.

-Later, he realized that despite the coarse language, the hack could've been much worse.
-As he explained, the Ecovac had been in use on the same floor as his family's master bathroom and the hackers could easily have seen something they weren't supposed to.
+Later, he realized that despite the offensive language, the breach could have been far more serious.
+The Ecovac had been operating on the same floor as the family’s master bathroom, meaning the hackers could easily have captured footage of private moments.

 “I just thought of it catching my kids or even me,” Swenson said, “you know, not dressed.”